rohorner/pycimc/README.md

 - boot order
 - general chassis info

-It can also create new virtual drives (via pexpect) and set BIOS values.
 Version 2.x of UCS firmware allows for creating and modifying virtual drives through the XML interface.
-I'll update the code accordingly once it's available and out in the wild.
+See "create_raid_drives.py" in the examples directory.

 The examples directory has a few samples of how to use the library. 'multi_get_inventory' uses multithreading to query lots of servers simultaneously.
 You'll almost certainly want to do this in a large data center environment, as the XMLAPI in the CIMC is fairly slow and processor-constrained, taking about 6-8 seconds for a typical query.